Rakesh-ada/RePlate/replit.md

 # Overview

 RePlate Campus is a comprehensive web application designed to reduce food waste on university campuses by connecting students with discounted surplus food items from campus canteens.
-The platform features a dual-user system where staff can list available food items with discounted pricing and students can browse, claim, and pick up meals using QR codes for verification.
+The platform features a dual-user system where staff can list available food items with discounted pricing and students can browse, claim, and pick up meals using claim codes for verification.

-The application implements a modern full-stack architecture with real-time food listings, secure authentication, a comprehensive QR code claiming system, and a food donation management system for NGO partnerships that ensures expired food items are redirected to help those in need.
+The application implements a modern full-stack architecture with real-time food listings, secure authentication, a comprehensive claim code system, and a food donation management system for NGO partnerships that ensures expired food items are redirected to help those in need.

 ## Recent Changes